Abesuden/C-minus/README.md

 ### *Assigning Variables*

 Assigning variables is a little bit more complicated because arrays are part of the C- language.
-Assigning to a variable includes, not only values but also indexed arrays and function returns.
+Assigning to a variable includes not only values but also indexed arrays and function returns.
 Below are examples:

 ```
 a = 42;